Is BetterHelp Covered By Insurance?

 30,000+ therapists with diverse specialties

-For those who don’t have insurance coverage, the cost of online therapy by BetterHelp is often more affordable than in-person therapy without covered health insurance plans.
+For those who don’t have insurance coverage, the cost of online therapy by BetterHelp is often a more affordable option than in-person therapy without covered health insurance plans.
 BetterHelp’s services tend to cost between $70 and $100 per week, billed as a monthly subscription.
 Subscription pricing is based on factors such as your location, referral source, preferences, therapist availability and any applicable discounts or promotions that might apply.
-Some people may qualify by applying for need-based financial aid that can reduce barriers to receiving evidence-based care from a licensed online therapist.
+Some people who are uninsured may qualify by applying for need-based financial aid that can reduce barriers to receiving evidence-based care from a licensed online therapist.

 Check your HSA plan